MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 ### Learn the difference between HTML and the DOM

-Before editing content from Microsoft Edge DevTools, you should understand the difference between HTML and the DOM /([Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)/).
-The best way to learn is by example:
+Before editing content from Microsoft Edge DevTools, let's understand the difference between HTML and the DOM.
+Proceed with the following steps to learn from an example.

 1. Navigate to the **live tab**.
 At the bottom of your page, the text `A new element!?!` displays.